 Hi Qkids teachers!

 Hope you are having a good week.
 Today Momo wants to share with you some helpful tips about how to set up your awesome teaching background.
 Many of you already have great props to attract students' attention; however, your teaching background is equally important since students see it for the entire class.
-A messy, unorganized background can not only distract students but also negatively impact your teacher rating.
+A messy, unorganized background will not only distract students but also negatively impact your teacher rating.
 Your teaching style, outfit, lighting, and background all factor into your overall class rating.
 Below are some points you should pay attention to if you want to improve your teaching background: 1.
 The room lighting must be bright enough for students to see you clearly.
 You should try out different angles in your room and find the sweet spot.
 Do not point your camera toward the ceiling or light since it will be too bright for students to look at you.
 2. The ideal class background is you facing against a wall.
-It can b…
+It can …